what is bartending

 Customers on account of their appearance.
 As long as they behave like gentlemen, they should be treated as such, no matter what business they pursue.

-When waiting on customers, at any time, it is of the highest importance for a bartender to be strictly polite and attentive in his behavior and, especially, in his manner of speech, giving prompt answers to all questions as far as lies in his power; he should be cheerful and have a bright countenance.¹
+When waiting on customers, at any time, it is of the highest importance for a bartender to be strictly polite and attentive in his behaviour and, especially, in his manner of speech, giving prompt answers to all questions as far as lies in his power; he should be cheerful and have a bright countenance.¹

-Observe the newcomers and always ask how they would like their drink to be prepared” ²
+Observe the newcomers and always ask how they would like their drink to be prepared.” ²

-“A good listener is a wise man” – treat all the customers always the same way, poor or rich.
+“A good listener is a wise man” – treat all the customers the same way, poor or rich.

 Talent makes a man respectable; tact will make him respected.
 Talent is wealth; tact is ready money.”